1653072/techmaster-final-project/README.md

    // Show all expected Terraform changes before oficially applying them. terraform plan --var-file=./terraform.tfvars

-   // Official apply all Terraform changes. terraform apply --var-file=./terraform.tfvars
+   // Official apply all Terraform changes with the auto approval. terraform apply -auto-approve --var-file=./terraform.tfvars

    // If we have made any changes in the real-world infrastructure (e.g directly changing something in AWS EC2 website),
    // then we should use this command to refresh the correct and latest system states.